J. J. Abrams: 2020s

-In September 2019, Abrams and his Bad Robot company signed a $250 million five-year deal with WarnerMedia, including HBO and Warner Bros.
-Pictures.
 In April 2020, it was announced that Abrams would be developing three new shows for HBO Max: Duster, Overlook, and Justice League Dark.
 By July 2025, Duster had been canceled after one season.

 Abrams was one of the producers of an animated short film of The Boy, the Mole, the Fox and the Horse, shown on BBC One and BBC iPlayer at Christmas 2022.

 Abrams served as executive producer and co-creator of a new Batman animated series titled Batman: Caped Crusader alongside Matt Reeves and Bruce Timm.
-The production team created eleven episodes which premiered August 1, 2024.
+The production team created ten episodes, which premiered August 1, 2024.

 On May 8, 2024, it was announced that Abrams would write and direct an untitled new film, with Glen Powell in early talks to star in the project with Bad Robot signing on as the production company.
-The company's five-year deal with Warner Bros. was also extended in August 2024, although it was expected to be less expensive than the previous agreement with future projects having significant budget cuts.
+The film, eventually titled The Great Beyond, is set to be released in theatres on October 1, 2027, by Warner Bros.
+Bad Robot's five-year deal with Warner Bros. was also extended in August 2024, although it was expected to be less expensive than the previous agreement with future projects having significant budget cuts.

-Future projects include Flowervale Street, a Hot Wheels film adaptation, and an animated film based on Dr. Seuss' Oh, the Places You'll Go!.
+Future projects include a Hot Wheels film adaptation and an animated film based on Dr. Seuss' Oh, the Places You'll Go!.

 Unrealized projects

-In 1989, Abrams met Steven Spielberg at a film festival, where Spielberg spoke about a possible Who Framed Roger Rabbit sequel, with Abrams as a possible writer and with Robert Zemeckis as producer.
-Nothing came up from this project, although Abrams has some storyboards for a Roger Rabbit short.

-In July 2002, Abrams wrote a script for a possible fifth Superman film entitled Superman: Flyby.
-Brett Ratner and McG entered into talks to direct, although Abrams tried to get the chance to direct his own script.
-However, the project was finally cancelled in 2004 and instead Superman Returns was released in 2006.

-In November 2009, Abrams and Bad Robot Productions along with Cartoon Network Movies, Warner Bros., Frederator Films and Paramount Pictures, reportedly were producing a film adaptation of Samurai Jack.
-However, the production of the film was scrapped after Abrams's departure from the project to direct Star Trek.
-For this and other reasons, series creator Genndy Tartakovsky made a new season instead of a feature film.
-Also in 2009, Abrams and Bad Robot were reportedly set to produce a film based on the Micronauts toy line.
-However, the film has never gone into production.

-In February 2018, HBO ordered Abrams's sci-fi drama Demimonde to series.
-In June 2022, the project was cancelled.
+J. J. Abrams has developed many film and television projects over his career that never made it past the development or pre-production stages.